TMJ Therapy in Rockville, MD

 - Numbness or tingling in the hands or fingers

-- Oral Sleep Appliance: An oral sleep appliance can be custom designed and fit to prevent teeth grinding.
+- Oral Sleep Appliance: We custom-design and fit an oral sleep appliance to prevent teeth grinding.
 The custom sleep device realigns the jaw into a more comfortable resting position that will not put stress on the TMJ muscle.
 An oral sleep appliance can also prevent further damage to the teeth and gums caused by bruxism.